Birth: June 10, 1922

 After Louis B. Mayer, the head of the MGM studio, heard about little Judy’s big voice, he invited her and her mother to the studio.
 She was immediately signed.
 Soon after, The Garland Sisters broke up, when oldest sister Suzanne got married.
-But despite the promising start the studio did not know what to do with Judy.
-Her looks did not fit the glamour queens that they were used to and Mayer even called her his ‘little hunchback’.
-Eventually they gave her a ‘girl next door’ image.
+But despite the promising start, the studio did not know what to do with Judy.
+Her looks did not fit the glamour queen mold that they were used to and Mayer even called her his ‘little hunchback’.
+Eventually they decided to give her a ‘girl next door’ image.

 On November 16th 1935 Judy’s father was taken to the hospital for meningitis, while Judy was preparing for a performance on a radio show.
 The following morning Frank died, leaving Judy devastated.

 In 1937 MGM finally found a good place for Judy: they teamed her up with Mickey Rooney.
 She literally played the girl next door in three Hardy Family movies and they proved to be a successful pairing.
 Mickey and Judy would remain lifelong friends.
 Meanwhile the schedule was so grueling MGM was giving its young stars amphetamines and barbiturates, to keep them working during the day and to put them to bed at night.

 But all her hard work paid off when in 1938, at the age of sixteen, Judy got the part that made her a star: Dorothy in The Wizard of Oz.
 She received a special juvenile Oscar for the role and MGM kept the momentum going by putting her in one film after another.